 If you do not know the computer name, you can search for it on the computer that is running the Fiery XF server.
-Click Start, right-click Computer, and click Properties.
-Under "Computer name, domain, and workgroup settings", look for the computer name.
+Click Start, click Settings, click System, and then click About.

 Then click Next.
-When you are prompted to search for the driver, click Browse, browse to the modified .inf file on your desktop, and click Open.
+When you are prompted to search for the driver, click Browse, browse to the modified EFI_PRINT.inf file on your desktop, and click Open.
 Continue to follow the on-screen instructions to complete the procedure.

-"Setting up the virtual printer in Fiery XF" on page 209
+"Setting up the virtual printer in Fiery XF" on page 210

-"To set up a Fiery XF virtual printer on a mixture of Windows 64-bit and Windows 32-bit operating system" on page 212
+"To set up a Fiery XF virtual printer on a mixture of Windows 64-bit and Windows 32-bit operating system" on page 213